psibir/psibir.github.io/page/bio.markdown

 permalink: /page/bio/
 ---

+### Me in ten seconds

+I have been a musician, a writer, a cheesemonger, and a Python developer.

+I like Reuben sandwiches, Star Trek, and Milky Way Midnight chocolate bars.

 ### my story ###

 I am a cheesemonger turned software developer with a passion for leveraging technology to solve complex problems.
 As an experienced professional in the cheese industry, I developed a keen eye for detail and a deep understanding of the importance of providing exceptional customer experiences.